2026 Toyota Tacoma

 Edmunds Expert Rating

 We were also impressed by the Tacoma's on-road braking performance.
 The pedal is responsive but engages the brakes smoothly, making it a cinch to scrub off speed accurately at any speed.
-Handling usually isn't much of a concern to truck buyers, but the Tacoma's steering is light and accurate and it displays good manners on the highway no matter which trim you choose.
+Handling usually isn't much of a concern to truck buyers, but the steering is light and accurate, and the Tacoma displays good manners on the highway no matter which trim you choose.

 Comfort